syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Localization.md

 ![SfImageEditor](ImageEditor_images/uwpresources.png)

-Please find the screenshot in which we have localized the text in ImageEditor to french language.
+Please find the screenshot in which we have localized the text in ImageEditor to French language.

 ![SfImageEditor](ImageEditor_images/imageframe.png)